Yood Tet of Kislev - יט כסלו starts Evening of December 14 2011.

 Rabbi Yochanan Perlow, the seventh Rebbe (some say the sixth) of the Stolin-Karlin dynasty (1900-1956).
 Born in Stolin, a suburb of Pinsk, White Russia, to Rabbi Yisrael, the “Yanuka” of Stolin.
 After his father was niftar in 1921, his six sons split the succession: Rabbi Moshe became rebbe in Stolin; Rabbi Avraham Elimelech took over in Karlin; Rabbi Yaakov moved to the U.S. in 1923 to lead the Karlin community that already had four shuls in New York and one shtiebel in Detroit.
 He became known as the Detroiter Rebbe.
 Rabbi Yochanan moved to Poland where he became a rebbe in Lutsk, capital of the Volhynia district.
 Among the 41,000 people in Lutsk were 18,000 Jews.
 After the Nazis entered Lutsk on June 25, 1941, they herded the Jews into a ghetto in December, and the following August, they dragged 17,500 of them outside the town and murderously gunned them down.
 The last survivors, Jewish workers in the local labor camp, mounted a heroic but hopeless revolt on December 11, after learning that they, too, were about to be liquidated.
 Only about 150 Lutsk Jews survived the war.
 Rav Yochanan, his wife and two daughters fled into the surrounding forests and made their way deep into Russia with groups of partisans.
 After being deported to Siberia and personally burying his wife and elder daughter there on the same day, Rav Yochanan somehow survived the war.
 He lost almost his entire family; only one daughter, Faige, survived.
 He moved to Haifa in 1946, then to America two years later.
 While in New York, he founded the Karlin-Stolin Torah Institutions and published the new Siddur Beis Aharon v'Yisrael, comprising Karlin-Stolin minhagim.
 Rabbi Yochanan's grandson, Rabbi Baruch Yaakov Meir Shochet, became the next Stolin-Karlin Rebbe.
 He composed the poem "Kah Echsof Noam Shabbos" that is printed in most editions of Shabbos Zemiros.
 His Hilula is 1956.
 He is buried in Tiveria.

 Rabbi Eliezer (or Elazar) Ashkenazi, author of Ma'asei Hashem (1512-1585 some say 1586).
-Born in Turkey, he studied with Rav Yosef Taitatzak (1465-1546) in Salonica.
-He served as a rabbi in Egypt from 1538 to 1561.
-For unknown reasons, he was compelled to leave, serve in Famagusta, Cyprus, then to Venice, Italy.
+Born in Turkey, he studied with Rav Yosef Taitatzak (1465-1546) in Salonica, and served as a rabbi in Egypt from 1538 to 1561.
+For unknown reasons, he was compelled to leave, then served in Famagusta, Cyprus, and on to Venice, Italy.
 Due to a disagreement with Rav Shmuel Yehudah Katzenellengogen, he moved to Prague, where he helped develop the chevra kadisha, on which others are based.
 After a year, he moved back to Italy and lived in Cremona.
 In 1578, he moved to Posen, Poland and took his final post.
 He retired to Cracow, where he lived his last few years.
 He is author of Maasei Hashem.
 He was a contemporary of the Maharal.

 Rabbi Meshulem Mirels, father-in-law of the Chacham Tzvi (1686).